Danielpark1239/Chess/README.md

 # Chess
-Chess game built using Python, Pygame, and Stockfish
+Imcomplete Chess game built using Python, Pygame;
+see Chess v2 for an updated version